 Here are some ways that we keep our focus on our Savior, Jesus Christ, during the holidays:

-• This year when we decorated our tree we talked about the importance of the star on top and what it symbolizes.
-This was actually a spur-of-the-moment idea that turned out really great and I think we’ll make it a yearly discussion.
+- When we decorate our tree we talk about the importance of the star on top and what it symbolizes.

 How do you focus on Jesus Christ during the holidays?
 What are some ways that you balance Santa and the Savior?